gloriasp15/portfolio-2026/business-cases/02-governance-operating-model/README.md

 ### Decision-Driven Data Governance Framework

 This business case presents a **data governance operating model** designed to clarify decision ownership, enable execution and improve data quality outcomes across complex organizations.
+It is particularly relevant for complex, regulated organizations where data decisions cut across business and technology.

 The model focuses on **how data-related decisions are made and executed**, rather than on governance as a purely policy-driven exercise.

+Scope & assumptions:
+- This operating model focuses on Data Quality governance, not enterprise-wide data management
+- The model assumes federated data domains with centralized governance oversight
+- Tooling and platforms are intentionally excluded to keep the focus on decision ownership and execution

 ---